xenharmonic-devs/sonic-weave/documentation/dsl.md

 C5    (* 524.000Hz | 1200.000 | 2.000 *)
 ```

 I've switched around C# and Db because now the effect of the sharp is much more mellow.
 It's only worth `1\19` or around `63.158 c` here.
-Systems where the fifth is flatter than in 12ed2 are often nicer to notate and perform because the sharps and flats are close to the corresponding natural pitches and don't cross over like they do in Pythagorean tuning or even sharper systems.
+Systems where the fifth is flatter than in 12ed2 are often nicer to notate and perform because the sharps and flats are close to the corresponding natural pitches and don't cross over like they do in Pythagorean tuning (or even sharper systems like 17-tone equal temperament).

 ### Double accidentals